abedshaaban/barber-byte/README.md

   natural language processing models.
 With a focus on scalability, reliability, and performance, we ensure that AI applications powered by these models deliver robust and responsive solutions for diverse use cases.

+  By following this article, we deployed the backend to Amazon Linux 2023.

+  1. Update Amazon Linux 2023 Packages
+  2. Install LAMP Stack
+  3. Start and enable the Apache and MariaDB services
+  4. Create Database
+  5. Install PHP Composer for Laravel on on.Linux 2023
+  6. Download the Laravel framework project
+  7. Install Laravel on Amazon Linux 2023
+  8. Create the Laravel environment configuration file
+  9. Apache Configuration for PHP Laravel App
+  10. Get the Laravel demo page

 <br><br>